 When starting or expanding your small business, obtaining appropriate business licenses and filing for taxes is a tedious but extremely important process.
 Often, different business licenses may be required from city and county levels.
 Additionally, taxes must be filed at the federal, state, county, and city levels.
 Because of the complexity of the process, licensing and tax information should be given particular attention.

 All businesses in Alabama that hire employees and pays wages must file with the State of Alabama to obtain an Alabama income tax withholding number.
 Learn more about Withholding tax account numbers at the Alabama Department of Revenue’s website.

 Alabama Occupational Licenses

 Some businesses require a state/county business license.
 Check with the city to determine if a city license is required.
 Multiple licenses may be required based on your business operations.
 If your industry is regulated by a board, commission, association, etc., you may be required to present their certification prior to receiving the state/county business license.

 Alabama Sales Tax Number

 All businesses in Alabama that sell personal property to a user and collects sales tax must have an Alabama Sales Tax Number.
-For more information on acquiring an Alabama Sales Tax Number go to the Alabama Department of Revenue’s website.
-If you would like to receive more information about Alabama state tax reporting go to this site.
+For more information on acquiring an Alabama Sales Tax Number and/or Alabama state tax reporting go to the Alabama Department of Revenue’s website.
 The Alabama Business Tax Online Registration System is located here.

 City and County Business Forms